-Research Computing offers funding opportunities through the University of Minnesota Informatics Institute.
-UMII funding enables UMN faculty and graduate students across all disciplines to advance their informatics research by supporting research proposals that are innovative, align with new or existing initiatives, seek to develop new multidisciplinary collaborations, and identify means to sustain UMN-based research.
+Research Computing offers funding opportunities for faculty, researchers, and graduate students at U of M. RC funding enables U of M faculty and graduate students across all disciplines to advance their informatics research by supporting research proposals that are innovative, align with new or existing initiatives, seek to develop new multidisciplinary collaborations, and identify means to sustain University of Minnesota-based research.
 More information on funding opportunities and instructions on how you can apply is provided below.

 Eligibility: Applicant must be a current PhD student at the University of Minnesota.
 Applicants must have completed their preliminary oral exam by the start of the assistantship.
 Post-docs are not eligible for these awards.

-The MnDRIVE research assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of informatics and any of the five MnDRIVE areas: Robotics, sensors and advanced manufacturing; global food ventures; advancing industry, conserving our environment; discoveries and treatments for brain conditions; and cancer clinical trials.
+The Data Science Initiative (DSI)-MnDRIVE graduate assistantship program provides funding for PhD graduate students currently pursuing research at the University of Minnesota at the intersection of data science and any of the five MnDRIVE areas: Robotics; Global Food; Environment; Brain Conditions; and Cancer Clinical Trials.

 Eligibility: The primary applicant must be faculty or research staff (P&A) at the University of Minnesota.
 Adjunct faculty are not eligible for funding under this program.